norapic/EDA-shopping-trends-PowerBI-and-python/README.md

 This project is an exploratory data analysis using a Kaggle dataset

 # Description
 This project is meant to display basic EDA skills using Jupyter notebook and PowerBI.
 The notebook contains classes of methods to analyse two different types of variables: quantivative and qualitative.
-Then classes are then used to answer hypothetical questions about the dataset such as : "what is the average customer's age ?".
+The classes are then used to answer hypothetical questions about the dataset such as : "what is the average customer's age ?".
-In the PowerBI dashboard, interactive visuals such as maps and graphs were crated.
-The data were imported as csv files in both tools.
+In the PowerBI dashboard, interactive visuals such as maps and graphs were created.
+The data were imported as csv files in both approaches.

 # Resources
 The data set used is from the platform **Kaggle:** https://www.kaggle.com/code/iamsouravbanerjee/decoding-customer-shopping-trends/input